 First they had tacos by the incredible Tacolicious served as soon as guests arrived at the Fort Mason site.

 The couple specifically wanted everyone to be well-fed, and rested rather than rushed from one activity to the next.
-They enjoyed a long cocktail hour!
+They enjoyed a lovely, long cocktail hour!
 Guests ate tacos, drank hand-mixed cocktails (more on those later) and admired the bay view.

 Soon, it was time for one of the scheduled activities – a game of ‘how well do you know the couple?’, which three friends hosted.